iTwin/itwinjs-core/docs/presentation/Advanced/RulesetVariables.md

 ![Elements' Hierarchy](./media/ruleset-variables/elements-hierarchy.png)

-## Using Variables in Instance Filter
+## Using variables in instance filter

 Using a ruleset variable in instance filter allows filtering instances at query time.
 This is useful when the filtering criteria depends on user actions.